 - 2 tablespoon butter or can use coconut oil for dairy free

 - 1 tablespoon red peppper sauce *optional for a spicy kick

 - Cut with a sharp knife the ribs into twos (to fit in the crock pot better).

 - Set oven broiler on low, and line a large baking dish or 2 medium sized ones with tin foil or parchment paper.
-Place ribs in baking dish and sprinkle with garlic salt and paprika.
+Place ribs in baking dish and sprinkle with garlic powder, salt and paprika.